Skip to main content

 Written by Dominic Adams

-Updated over a week ago
+Updated over 4 months ago

-There are a number of ways you can organize your workspaces: you might create a ‘Case studies’ workspace and organize your Docs according to content type, or you might create a ‘Sales’ workspace and organize your Docs according to specific teams in your company.
-We'll take a look at some of the ways you can organize your workspaces and the benefits of each.
+There are a number of ways you can organize your Workspaces: you might create a "Case studies" Workspace and organize your Docs according to content type, or you might create a "Sales" Workspace and organize your Docs according to specific teams in your company.

-By team
+By Team

 Setting up a workspace for a specific team means that you can collate all content relevant to a particular company department.
-For example, you might create a ‘Support’ workspace.
+For example, you might create a "Support" Workspace.
 In that case, you can collate your onboarding and training resources and add your support team as admins.

-Organizing your workspaces in this way means that teams can navigate to appropriate resources quickly.
+Organizing your Workspaces in this way means that teams can navigate to appropriate resources quickly.
 This is particularly important for larger teams who need to find appropriate Docs quickly - like support or sales teams.

 By project

 For large cross-function projects or campaigns, having all associated content in one place can help you to keep track of progress.
-For example, your ‘Spring launch’ workspace might contain sales collateral and marketing materials created by teams across different business departments.
+For example, your "Spring launch" Workspace might contain sales collateral and marketing materials created by teams across different business departments.

 Segmenting your content by project means that you can measure your campaign’s progress in Turtl analytics.
-Use the filters on your analytics dashboard to sort by workspace.
+Use the filters on your Analytics dashboard to sort by Workspace.
 Doing so allows you to monitor the engagement with a project over time and gain the metrics to prove its effectiveness.

 By content type

-Dividing your Docs by content type is a simple way of organizing your workspaces.
-In individual content type workspaces, you can assign admin roles to the creators of your content, and viewer, commenter, or personalizer roles to team members who use the content.
+Dividing your Docs by content type is a simple way of organizing your Workspaces.
+In individual content-type Workspaces, you can assign Admin roles to the creators of your content, and viewer, commenter, or personalizer roles to team members who use the content.

 This is particularly useful for sales collateral like proposals and case studies.
 Your sales team can browse through Docs and choose the most relevant for their use case.